loriandler/Project-4-Group-1-Flights/README.md

 - **Explainability:** Consider techniques like SHAP values for explaining model predictions, adding transparency to the decision-making process.

 - **Scaling:** Assess the scalability of the solution, especially if the dataset grows significantly.
 Ensure the code and model perform efficiently.

+## Acknowldgements:

+# Thank you to everyone that helped us out on this project.
+- Tutor:
+  - Limei Hou
+- TA's:
+  - Randy & Sam
+- Instructor:
+  - Hunter Hollis